How to Fix Sump motor failure on KitchenAid KDFE204KPS

-This step-by-step repair guide walks you through fixing sump motor failure on your KitchenAid KDFE204KPS.
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+This step-by-step repair guide will help you tackle the sump motor failure issue on your KitchenAid KDFE204KPS.
+With the right tools and parts, most homeowners can complete this repair in 1–2 hours and save themselves a costly service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.

-These issues are most commonly caused by a worn sump motor impeller, a burned-out motor winding, or debris buildup that has seized the motor over time.
+These issues are usually caused by a worn sump motor impeller, a burned-out motor winding, or debris buildup that has seized the motor over time.
+After fixing appliances in various conditions, I’ve seen these problems time and again.

 Tools & Parts Needed